 Have you ever wanted to know which ad your customers see first, or last, before ultimately making a purchase?
 With AMC providing event-level signals, you can now answer these questions and more by seeing the exact journey your customers follow before making a purchase.

 One of our customers was able to use the path to purchase by campaign type report from Intentwise Analytics Cloud to discover that purchase rates were 4x higher when shoppers were exposed to both DSP and Sponsored Products campaigns, compared to running each campaign type alone.
 This is just one example of the insights you can uncover with multi-touch analytics in AMC.

-- Campaign Optimization: Time to Purchase
+- Campaign Optimization: Time to Conversion

 Using AMC, you can calculate the time a customer spends between engaging with your ad, and purchasing your product.
-We call this “Time to Purchase” in Intentwise Analytics Cloud, and it’s a really insightful metric for optimizing your look-back windows in retargeting campaigns.
+We call this “Time to Conversion” in Intentwise Analytics Cloud, and it’s a really insightful metric for optimizing your look-back windows in retargeting campaigns.

 In the example above, you can see that 50% of purchases happen in less than 24 hours.
 The other 50% of customers take between 1 and 7+ days before coming back to purchase.
 With this level of information on when customers are purchasing, we can adjust our DSP campaign lookback windows to retarget customers with an ad at the appropriate time to trigger a purchase.

 Amazon Marketing Cloud is an exciting update for advanced advertisers who crave more detailed analytics and control over the performance on Amazon Advertising.
 To get started with AMC yourself, head over to our SQL Training to learn more about writing queries for AMC, or reach out to book a demo with our team to learn more about our custom AMC solution.